iambalajive/car-adverts-api/README.md

 car-adverts-api

-Requires java 8 and sbtunziop
+Requires java 8 and sbt

 # Building the project and running